gemmaisaac555-gif/gemma-isaac-grc/how-things-fail/artefact-c-failure-mode-analysis.md

 **The failure mode:** Risk registers and gap analyses are only governance documents if someone is responsible for acting on them.
 A recommendation without an owner, a deadline, and a follow-up mechanism is a documented risk, not a managed one.

 **What this looks like at 2am:** Marcus is making decisions without the anonymisation documentation that Veriflow requested two months ago and never received.
-Every difficulty in this incident traces back to that single unactioned recommendation.
+Every difficulty in this incident traces back to that single unactioned recommendation.This is the point where the process should have worked, and it didn’t.

 ---